luisroque/latent-generative-modeling-time-series-augmentation/README.md

 * **Evaluation Framework**: Methods for assessing the fidelity and predictive performance of the augmented data compared to original datasets.

-###Getting Started
+## Getting Started

 The code below demonstrates how to generate new versions of a sample time series dataset by applying L-GTA's latent space transformations.
+For a more detailed script for experiments please see the `testing_benchmark_vs_lgta.py` file in `lgta/experiments/`.

 ```python
 from lgta.model.create_dataset_versions_vae import (